The A-B-C's

 61. Been in a movie

-62. Crashed a party (those darned college days)
+62. Crashed a party (those darned college days)63.
+Gone without food for 5 days

-64. Gotten a tattoo (I was old enough to know better)
+(WHAT?!)64.
+Gotten a tattoo (I was old enough to know better)

-65. Got flowers for no reason
+65. Got flowers for no reason66.
+Performed on stage

-70. Buried one/both of your parents (thank heavens, NO!)
+70. Buried one/both of your parents

 76. Survived an accident that you shouldn’t have survived (see my "Near Death" posts)

-86. Skipped all your school reunions (all but one)
+86. Skipped all your school reunions

 87. Shaved your head